Suján Sher Bagh

 Facilities at Sher Bagh include a dining tent, bar, a small tented spa, talks from conservationists.
 There are also paths and walkways in amongst the lush jungle with hidden resting places where you can lie back on a charpoy and listen to the sounds of the forest or rest and read in peace.

 Sher Bagh offers complimentary talks from conservationists and naturalists.
 Massages and game drives in the national park are charged additionally.
+Guests can also opt for a half-day game drive which allows a six hour drive into the park with no restriction on zones thus allowing for an authentic safari experience.
 Other things to do in the area include visits to the famous Ranthambhore Fort, the Surwal Lake and other water bodies outside the reserve that you can explore on horse back.

 Location & Directions